hsp-iit/roft-samples/assets/iCubGenova11_demo.md

 ## Detailed instructions on how to run the handover demo on iCubGenova11

+:warning: Differently from the generic documentation in the main `README.md` of this repository, these instructions will let you initialize and shutdown the docker swarm every time the demonstration is executed - helper scripts are provided.
+This is important to restore the status of the machines involved in the demonstration such that docker can run locally in non-swarm mode - as required normally.

 #### Objects
 - Go and pick YCB `006_mustard_bottle` and `004_sugar_box`